somm15/somm15.github.io/_posts/2018-11-15-welcome-to-jekyll.md

 eval  `ssh-agent -s  -P /usr/local/lib/*,/usr/local/Cellar/opensc/*/lib/*.so,/usr/local/opt/opensc/lib/*.so,/usr/local/Cellar/yubico-piv-tool/*/lib/*.dylib`
 {% endhighlight %}

-Launch the ssh-agent before using ssh-add otherwise, MacOS will start a default ssh-agent automatically {: .notice--danger}
+**Warning!** Launch the ssh-agent before using ssh-add otherwise, MacOS will start a default ssh-agent automatically {: .notice--danger}

-I wrote a plist file [Gist-plist] to launch the homebrew ssh-agent with the proper options rather than the default one.
+**Beta** I wrote a plist file [Gist-plist] to launch the homebrew ssh-agent with the proper options rather than the default one.
 However, I can execute it only once, the second time will fail.
 I didn't solve it yet.
 {: .notice--success}

 To make it easier, I added the following lines to my .bash_profile: